microsoftgraph/microsoft-graph-docs-contrib/concepts/use-the-api.md

 ## Tools for interacting with Microsoft Graph

-### Microsoft Graph Explorer
+### Graph Explorer

-Microsoft Graph Explorer is a web-based tool that you can use to build and test requests using Microsoft Graph APIs.
-You can access Microsoft Graph Explorer at: `https://developer.microsoft.com/graph/graph-explorer`.
+Graph Explorer is a web-based tool that you can use to build and test requests using Microsoft Graph APIs.
+You can access Graph Explorer at: `https://developer.microsoft.com/graph/graph-explorer`.

 You can either access demo data without signing in, or you can sign in to a tenant of your own.
 Use the following steps to build the request:

 1. Select the HTTP method.
 2. Select the version of API that you want to use.
 3. Type the query in the request text box.